feng1991/MyPHP/README.md

 # dowmload_picture
 - This is a tool to download pictures in the given urls.
 - TO do: 2. download pictures loaded by js.
-4. create zip
+4. create zip.

+# mvc_framework
+- This is a tiny mvc framework for API development.
+- It focus on two parts: api and server.
+- Besides mvc, it has service layer.